jallred33/engl784/schedule.md

 ## 3/7 TSAF II
 ### readings/in class:
 * Read "Jason" and "Dilsey" sections (finish the novel)
 * Sartre, “On The Sound and the Fury: Time in the Work of Faulkner”
+* Matthews, ["That Evening Sun Go Down"[(https://ebookcentral.proquest.com/lib/huntercollege-ebooks/reader.action?docID=428098&ppg=87)

 ### work due:
 * **Blog post #3:**